jupyterlab/jupyterlab/docs/source/user/extensions.rst

 A whitelist maintains a set of approved extensions that users can freely search and install.
 Extensions need to go through some sort of vetting process before they are added to the whitelist.
-When using a whitelist, the extension manager will highlight extensions that have been explicitly added to the whitelist.
+When using a whitelist, the extension manager will only show extensions that have been explicitly added to the whitelist.

 If you, or your administrator, has enabled the whitelist mode JupyterLab will use the whitelist and only show extensions present